CAD ERP INTEGRATION

 - You can handle all BoM levels in one single operation.

-- The user interface is CAD-vendor independent, and consistent across all CAD/PDM/PLM platforms.
+- The user interface is CAD-vendor independent, and consistent across all CAD, PDM and PLM software.

 - A user-friendly configuration tool that will allow you to add, suppress and modify the mappings that support the integration.